-- 7.1.
+7.1.
 Colleagues who make a disclosure under the terms of this Policy must not be penalised or suffer any adverse treatment (including dismissal, disciplinary action, threats or other unfavourable treatment) for doing so, whether or not the disclosure ultimately proves to be correct.
-If a colleague feels that they have suffered such treatment, they should inform the Deputy CEO Legal and/or the Group Company Secretary immediately. - 7.2.
+If a colleague feels that they have suffered such treatment, they should inform the General Counsel immediately.

+- 7.2.
 However, colleagues who are found to have made false allegations maliciously or for the purposes of personal gain will be subject to disciplinary or other appropriate action and will not be awarded protection under this Policy. - 7.3.
 Colleagues must not threaten or retaliate against colleagues who raise concerns under this Policy in any way.
 Victimising or deterring a colleague from raising a concern will be regarded as misconduct and may lead to disciplinary action.
 Colleagues may be further protected against any victimisation or other adverse treatment by legislation in their country of residence or work.